 - Exhale slowly for about five to six seconds.
 Belly hand falls.

 - Pause briefly at the bottom of the exhale.
-Two seconds is enough.
+Two seconds is enough at first; build slowly.

-- Repeat for five to ten minutes, twice a day.
+- Continue for five to ten minutes, twice a day.

 - Stop if you feel lightheaded, anxious, or short of breath.
 Rest and try again later or another day.